 The property market

 The property market in Corfu has remained pretty stable.
-Since there are virtually no big developments, and all properties are completely individual, there are no truly reliable per m2 prices for properties.
+Since there are virtually no big developments, and all properties are completely individual, there are no truly reliable per square metre prices for properties.
+You’ll just need to come here and have a look!

 Prices vary according to build quality and location (closer to the sea carries premiums).
 In Corfu, the prime area is the northeast coast.
 Many properties on the island are village houses, either renovated (usually starting from around €50,000) or in need of renovation (starting from about €20,000).